localstack/docs/content/en/user-guide/aws/s3/index.md

 ```

 {{< alert title="Note" >}}
-Note that this configuration is a sample, and you can tailor it so fit your needs better, for example restricting the **AllowedHeaders** to specific ones.
+Note that this configuration is a sample, and you can tailor it to fit your needs better, for example, restricting the **AllowedHeaders** to specific ones.
 {{% /alert %}}

-Save the file locally with a name of your choice, for example `cors-config.json`.
+Save the file locally with a name of your choice, for example, `cors-config.json`.
 Run the following command to apply the CORS configuration to your S3 bucket:

 {{< command >}}
 $ awslocal s3api put-bucket-cors --bucket cors-bucket --cors-configuration file://cors-config.json